How did Bunkie Knudsen influence the 1972 Ford Thunderbird?

 Was the Thunderbird a victim of the brougham look?

 Thunderbird designers may have been further boxed in because the car was now full sized, which made it harder to avoid a bloated, latter-day Elvis appearance.
-In addition, the T-Bird’s target market was narrower than in the past — Ford offered a number of luxury coupes which were smaller and had somewhat more “expressive” personalities.
+In addition, the target market was narrower than in the past because the Ford lineup offered a number of luxury-oriented coupes.

-For example, the mid-sized Mercury Montego MX Brougham arguably had more of a kinship with previous T-Birds than did the new 1972 models.
-The Montego was smaller and had more expressive styling.
+For example, the mid-sized Mercury Montego MX Brougham arguably had more of a kinship with previous T-Birds than did the new 1972 models because it had more expressive styling and was somewhat smaller.

 Was Ford more interested in selling Mark IVs?

-The 1972 Thunderbird didn’t just look like a decontented Mark IV — it lost its unique four-door body style and was lengthened to fit on the same 120-inch wheelbase as its Lincoln sibling.
+The 1972 Thunderbird didn’t just look like a decontented Mark IV — it lost its unique four-door and fastback body styles and was lengthened to fit on the same wheelbase as its Lincoln sibling.
 Langworth (1986) wrote that a goal was to increase the T-Bird’s profitability by sharing more parts.

 That may very well have been true, but I also wonder whether Ford reduced the Thunderbird’s distinctiveness in order to shift attention to the higher-profit Mark IV.
 If that was indeed a goal, it eventually worked — Mark IV output almost matched the T-Bird’s in 1974 and surpassed it the following two years.